 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF.
-That doesn't mean others will not work, I just have not tested other flours in this recipe.
+- I have tested this recipe with Bob’s Red Mill 1:1.
+That doesn’t mean others will not work; I just have not tested other flours in this recipe.
 If you use a different gluten free flour blend, you may need to adjust your moisture levels because not all blends absorb the same amount of liquid.

 - Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.